eclecticlogic/pedal-loader/README.md

 The method returns a list of entities created in the closure.

-The closure should have one more more lines of the format:
+The table method should have a closure should have one more more row lines:

 ```

+   rowsCreated = table(MyEntity, ['id', 'name', 'age']) {
 	row value1, value2, value3 ...
+    row value1, value2, value3 ....
+   }

 ```

 The values are what you'd populate in the JPA entity, not in the database.
 So for a foreign key, you'd pass the @JoinColumn object.
 For a character field mapped to an Enum, you'd pass the actual Enum